maxboeck/mxb/README.md

 The local development environment uses gulp to process various stuff for the site.
 The most important commands can be run as npm scripts:

-`npm start`: does a development build and serves the site through browsersync
+`npm start`: make a development build and serve the site through browsersync
-`npm run build`: produces a production build
+`npm run build`: make a production build
-`npm run serve`: serves the current build `dist` directory
+`npm run serve`: serve the current build `dist` directory
-`npm run debug`: start Eleventy in debug mode and serves the site
+`npm run debug`: start Eleventy in debug mode and serve the site